 Hello Fabrics for Summer!

-It is the time of year once again when sewists like us have pull out our fabrics for summer and think about sewing projects that are not only fashionable, but also functional.
-Indeed, the summer season means sun, sand and sea, and after the long autumn and winter months, it is also (finally!) a time to sew and wear colorful clothes that are comfortable.
-It’s the season for sewing relaxed- garments that we can wear to picnics, barbecues and a host of other fun outdoor activities.
+It is the time of year once again when sewists like us have pulled out our fabrics for summer and think about sewing projects that are not only fashionable but also functional.
+Indeed, the summer season means sun, sand, and sea, and after the long autumn and winter months, it is also (finally!) a time to sew and wear colorful clothes that are comfortable.
+It’s the season for sewing relaxed- garments that we can wear to picnics, barbecues, and a host of other fun outdoor activities.

 On the other hand, we now only have about half the range of fabrics available to us because wool, polyester, jersey, knit and the like are certainly not the kind of fabrics that we can wear under the summer heat.
 So what are the fabrics that are best for the summer season?

 Light and Classy Linen Fabric

 Made from fibers derived from the flax plant, linen is definitely the queen of all summer fabrics.
 Light, comfortable and classy, it has a texture that is interesting to the touch.
 Linen is made up of a porous weave that allows air to flow easily and also reflects heat better.
 It has a sweat-absorbing property that removes moisture from the skin fast.
 And when it becomes wet or damp, linen dries out quickly making it the perfect fabric of choice for the summer season.
 Linen is arguably one of the oldest fabrics in the world and has been worn by man through the centuries.
 It is considered the coolest of the cool!

 Affordable and Popular Cotton Fabric